 Deluxe Options

 Download the Deluxe version and important your past returns information, track your donations, complete a FAFSA for your child’s student aid, get expert tax advice, and prepare as many returns as you want.
-All these … Read more at 2009 Taxes
+All these great services and options for only $12.95.
+There’s no reason to delay starting your tax return.
+File your return from your desktop and get a refund deposited into your bank account in as little as 8 days.

 Do You Need to File a Tax Return?